This post contains affiliate links. For more information, please read our disclosure policy.

 Prague, Czech Republic

-Prague in Czech Republic gives the impression of a Gothic fairyland during Christmas.
+Prague in the Czech Republic gives the impression of a Gothic fairyland during Christmas.
 The grandeur architecture of the city provides the perfect and most elegant background for this lively festival that is filled with the scents of mulled wine, colorful stalls, and the decorations.

 The Prague Christmas Market is topped up with cute wooden huts jam-packed with traditional delicacies like freshly baked pastries and hams, craft items made out by artisans, and beautiful Christmas tree ornaments.